Best Thing I Never Had: Live performances

-Wearing a pink fringe dress, Beyoncé performed "Best Thing I Never Had" live for the first time during her concert at Palais Nikaia in Nice, France on June 20, 2011.
-She then sang the ballad on June 26, 2011, at the 2011 Glastonbury Festival, where she was the closing act, and the first major solo female headliner to appear on the Pyramid stage in over twenty years.
+Wearing a pink fringe dress, Beyoncé performed "Best Thing I Never Had" live for the first time during her concert at Palais Nikaïa in Nice, France on June 20, 2011.
+She then sang the ballad on June 26, 2011, at her historic headlining Glastonbury Festival Performance, where she was the first major solo female headliner to appear on the Pyramid stage in over twenty years.
 She was wearing a low-cut and sequined gold jacket while performing.
 Beyoncé's performance of "Best Thing I Never Had" at the Glastonbury Festival was broadcast in the US during the 2011 BET Awards later the same day.
 On June 28, 2011, she performed the song during the finale of X Factor France, dressed in a Roman-style dress.
 On July 1, 2011, Beyoncé gave a free concert, including on Good Morning America as part of its Summer Concert Series.
 Wearing a yellow fringe dress and gold stilettos, she sang "Best Thing I Never Had".
-Dressed in a black gown, Beyoncé sang the ballad at Macy's 35th Annual July 4 Fireworks Spectacular to an audience, which included serving members of the armed forces.
+Dressed in a black gown, Beyoncé sang the ballad at the 35th Annual Macy's 4th of July Fireworks Spectacular to an audience, which included serving members of the armed forces.

 Beyoncé performed "Best Thing I Never Had" on The View and on Late Night with Jimmy Fallon.
 During the performance on Late Night with Jimmy Fallon, she was dressed in white dress and backed by house band The Roots.
 Brad Wete of Entertainment Weekly wrote that Beyoncé "flipped the track three ways—first" as she performed it in its piano-driven as heard on the album, then adopted a funky style to chant the second verse, before ending in jazzy fashion on the bridge.
 Caroline Shin of New York magazine described Beyoncé's performance as powerful.
 She performed "Best Thing I Never Had" on August 14, 2011, during the 4 Intimate Nights with Beyoncé revue, held at the Roseland Ballroom, in New York City.
 Wearing a gold dress, Beyoncé sang it to an audience of 3,500, and was backed by her all-female band as well as her backing singers, called the Mamas.
 Maura Johnston of The Village Voice wrote that the fans who attended the show, "were able to watch her bask in their singing the supremely confident 'Irreplaceable' and 'Best Thing I Never Had' as fearlessly as they might at home."
 Jon Caramanica of The New York Times wrote that the performance "hums beautifully but not powerfully", and added that Beyoncé was "practically in earth mother mode, a healer curing her minions".
 During the ITV special A Night With Beyoncé which aired on December 4 in the United Kingdom, Beyoncé performed the ballad to a selected crowd of fans.